 Adhesions are fibrous bands that cause internal abdominal or pelvic tissues to stick together.
 The adhesions form in a way that bind tissues together that should otherwise naturally slide and glide.
 Adhesions form due to infection, inflammation, injury, and are a common complication from surgery.
 Adhesions may vary from thin strands or wide webs to dense fibers.
 These adhesions can cause abdominal and pelvic pain, fertility issues, bowel obstruction, trapped fluid, negatively affect the surrounding organs (bladder and intestines) and even change how the cells of an organ act via mechanotransduction (the conversion of mechanical stimuli into chemical activity).
 Severe adhesions can also affect posture.
 The body will “hug” lesions in the body.
 I’ve seen people side-bend around deep abdominal adhesions because it was a more comfortable position for them.

 During a C-Section, a surgeon must first cut through nine different types of tissue layers before even getting to the uterus!
-The layers consist of the skin, superficial fascia (fatty and fibrous layer), deep fascia, rectus sheath, rectus abdominis, transversalis fascia, extraperitoneal connective tissue, and peritoneum.
-These layers don’t necessarily run in the same direction as the incision.
+The layers consist of the skin, superficial fascia (fatty and fibrous layer), deep fascia, rectus sheath, rectus abdominis (usually they separate the two halves along the linea alba rather than cut the muscle, but sometimes they have to cut the muscles if the baby is too large), transversalis fascia, extraperitoneal connective tissue, and peritoneum.
+The incision direction varies depending on the layer.
+Some layers are separated using surgical tools and some using fingers to bluntly separate the tissues.
 Therefore adhesions can form in complex webs.
 That’s why skin rolling over scar tissue may not be enough to affect the deeper and surrounding complex layers in a precise enough way.
 Each person is unique (tissue health, constitution, load patterns, nutrition, inflammation, past trauma, etc.) and each surgery has a different set of circumstances which influences suture patterns and how adhesions form and to what extent they form.
 The surgeon may or may not suture the peritoneum closed.

 How can you tell if you have adhesions?
 “Adhesion occur in more than 90% of the patients following major abdominal surgery and in 55-100% of the women undergoing pelvic surgery.
 Small-bowel obstruction, infertility, chronic abdominal and pelvic pain, and difficult reoperative surgery are the most common consequences of peritoneal adhesions.
 Despite elaborate efforts to develop effective strategies to reduce or prevent adhesions, their formation remains a frequent occurrence after abdominal surgery.”
 Source